dallindizzle/dallindizzle.github.io/README.md

 # collin_website
-Website I made for Collin Mcinelly
+A static music artist webpage that I have made for a friend of mine.
+Was made with Bootstrap and Font Awesome